riju-talk/HCL-Hackathon-Hiring-simple-medical-portal/readme.md

    Account creation (Patient or Provider) with consent confirmation.

 3. **Patient Dashboard**
     Wellness tracking, reminders, and personalized insights.

 4. **Provider Dashboard**
     Compliance overview and patient-centric information summaries.

 5. **Profile Page**
     Editable profile with basic health and personal details.

 6. **Public Health Information**
-    Editable profile with basic health and personal details.
+    Make a hardcoded

 These pages demonstrate all essential user journeys required by the problem statement.